 Day 1

-Arrive at the Pictured Rocks Visitor Center in Munising (1505 Sand Point Rd.) before 5 p.m. to pick up your backcountry permit for the Chapel Beach campground.
 Check out Munising Falls before you head west on M-28 10 miles to Au Train.
-Large groups, Pinewood Lodge can accommodate 34 guests (906-420-6098).
+Large groups, Pinewood Lodge can accommodate up to 34 guests.
 Just a few of you going?
-Book a room at Au Train Lake Bed and Breakfast (N6915 Forest Lake Rd.).
-Dinner is at Foggy’s Steakhouse (E7876 W State Highway M28, 906-387-3357) in nearby Christmas, Michigan where they’ve got an in-house brick charcoal grill.
+Book a room at Au Train Lake Bed and Breakfast.
+Dinner is at Foggy’s Steakhouse in nearby Christmas, Michigan, where they’ve got an in-house brick charcoal grill.

 Day 2

 Head to the lakeshore and park your car at the Chapel trailhead.
-Backpack in the 3 miles to Chapel campsite—your rest spot is the wooden overlook on these, the longest falls in the lakeshore.
+Backpack in the 3 miles to your Chapel Beach campsite (and remember, advanced reservations required for backcountry permits via recreation.gov or by calling 1-877-444-6777).
+Your rest spot is the wooden overlook on these, the longest falls in the lakeshore.
 After lunch, pull yourself away from the glorious beach and river mouth that are just steps from your campsite, and throw snacks in a day pack for a 3-mile there-and-back atop cliffs to Grand Portal Point—one of the lakeshore’s more prominent outcroppings.

 Day 3